CRS PTA Committee and Volunteer Roles

-- Artist Workshop Coordinator: The Coordinator oversees a program that coordinates parent volunteers to go into the classroom to present a curriculum topic through a fine arts perspective.
+- Artist Workshop Coordinator: The Coordinator oversees a program that coordinates parent volunteers to go into the classroom to present a curriculum topic from a fine arts perspective.
 Responsibilities include:

 - Planning 5 one-hour sessions per grade to be given throughout the year.
-Students will engage in careful looking to understand and create meaning about the artwork and then do their own art project reinforcing the session objectives.
+Students will engage in careful looking to understand and create meaning about the artwork and then do an art project reinforcing the session objectives.

 - Supplying all materials needed for the presentations (stored at CRS).